 Firstly, they don’t always grow how we want them to – they can sometimes grow sideways, too leggy and can also become very tall.
 Propagating can help to keep your plant the right size for the space.

 Another reason you may choose to propagate your Dragon Tree is if you notice any problems developing on part of the plant.
 Overwatering, sunburn etc can impact the health of your plant.
 If your efforts to revive your plant have been unsuccessful then you may choose to propagate the part of the plant that’s still healthy.
 It’s a great way to keep at least some of the plant alive.

-What tools you will need to propagate a Dragon Tree?
+What tools you will need?

 Healthy and mature Dragon Tree